sawyer-greaves/lab-wiki-test/necessary_skills/Linux.md

 [TOC]

 Linux is a powerful operating system (OS) that is used in a great deal of robotic systems (it was the only OS supported by [ROS](ROS.md) until recently).
-Linux philosophy is quite different from more mainstream operating systems such as Windows and macOS that focus on a graphical user interface (GUI) as the primary means for users to interact with the system.
+Linux philosophy is quite different from more mainstream operating systems such as Windows and MacOS that focus on a graphical user interface (GUI) as the primary means for users to interact with the system.
 This means it is rather easy for new users of Linux to become overwhelmed or confused even if they consider themselves pretty computer savvy, but don't let this deter you from learning!
 This page is intended to help you get up to speed with Linux and there are a lot of useful online resources at your disposal.
 Simply be prepared that your knowledge from other operating systems will not necessarily trivialize the transition for you.
 Also be aware that simple tasks like creating a new text file may at first take you longer than you are used to, but be patient as you become acquainted with the way Linux likes to do things.
 In Linux, the command line terminal is still a prominent part of user interaction and you will not be able to become a proficient user without taking the time to develop this skill.
 Although Linux may seem archaic or cumbersome at first, there is a reason it is still widely used today and you won't regret developing this skill as a robotics engineer.

 ---
 ## Background and Linux Distributions

 ### What is Linux?

 Linux is what we call a [Unix-like][unixlike] operating system.
-Fun fact, macOS is also a Unix-like OS.
+Fun fact, MacOS is also a Unix-like OS.
 [Unix][unix] is one of the first multitasking operating systems (developed by Bell Labs in 1969) and it came to be widely used, sparking many Unix-like variants to be created.
 However, Unix was not completely open-source (you had to pay) and this bothered a lot of people.
 In response, the GNU project (the G is not silent) was created to build Unix from scratch with entirely open-source software.
 This project completed most of the software needed to make an OS useful (e.g. libraries, compilers, text editors, a command-line shell, and a windowing system), but stalled out on the actual OS itself (called a kernel).
 Eventually, a kernel was written by Linus Torvalds while he was in college and this kernel combined with the GNU software eventually became Linux (you will notice the word `gnu` appear frequently in Linux).
 Another fun fact, Linus had originally intended to call his kernel **Freax** (pronounced *freaks*), not surprising from a college student.

 ### Linux Distributions